Vladimir Putin's rise to power: Resignation of Yeltsin and 2000 election

-According to the constitution, the prime minister becomes the acting president when the incumbent steps down.
+According to the Russian constitution, the prime minister becomes the acting president when the incumbent steps down.
 On 31 December 1999, Yeltsin announced his resignation, and Vladimir Putin, who held the position of prime minister, automatically became the acting president.

 Putin's first decree as acting president, as a loyal successor, was to grant Yeltsin immunity from future corruption charges.

 At the end of 1999, a law was passed in Russia establishing strict conditions for registering candidates for the presidency, including collecting 1 million signatures and regulating financing, which gave an advantage to candidates supported by the government.

 Yeltsin's resignation led to early presidential elections, for which possible competitors to Putin were not prepared.
 Presidential candidates Yuri Luzhkov and Yevgeny Primakov withdrew their candidacies.
 By the time of Yeltsin's resignation, Putin's popularity exceeded 50%.
 State media and administrative resources were under the control of the acting president, which significantly contributed to his victory.

 Impacts

+Vladimir Putin takes the oath of office as the president of Russia, Boris Yeltsin looks on.

 The absence of a democratic process in the transfer of power from Yeltsin to Putin had a significant impact on Russia's political system and its further development.
 This period was characterized by the absence of a real democratic electoral procedure, which played a key role in shaping the country's political landscape and halted Russia's democratic development.

 Supporters of liberal views did not have the opportunity to adequately prepare and participate in the elections, capitulating and supporting the chosen successor.
 Similarly, centrists could not organize an election campaign.
 Yeltsin's resignation and Putin's appointment as acting president were predetermined, making any democratic election mechanisms merely formal.
 As a result, representatives of liberal and centrist forces were sidelined in the political struggle and could not organize an effective election campaign.

 Yeltsin's decision to change power without the involvement of broad public participation in choosing a successor was an important precedent in the country's political history.
 This laid the groundwork for further strengthening Vladimir Putin's position in the country and the subsequent establishment of an authoritarian regime in Russia.
 The absence of democratic processes in forming power opened the door to the establishment of a more centralized and authoritarian system of governance in Russia, weakening democratic institutions and limiting the opportunities for political opposition.